Gabbyogunbiyi/Project_PowerPlatform/README.md

 With Alison's company plans of moving their system and one of their considerations in Microsoft Power Platform.
 Based on my experience and expertise in leveraging the Power Platform, I strongly recommend it for the following reasons:

-The current system has significant inefficiencies in order processing and inventory management.
-My research indicates that the company relies heavily on outdated methods such as spreadsheets and emails to handle critical operations.
+There current system has significant inefficiencies in order processing and inventory management.
+They rely heavily on spreadsheets and emails to handle critical operations.
 These manual processes often result in:

 44% of customer orders being delayed or mishandled due to inefficiencies in tracking, communication, and processing.